 No matter if they’re in the Lower School or Upper School, there is nothing more important than the happiness and wellbeing of the children in our care.
 This is the highest priority and all our staff are responsible for ensuring that our pupils can learn in a happy and tolerant environment.
 Our Leadership Team and Inclusion Manager provide the oversight on all pastoral matters.

 Pupils are encouraged to seek support and guidance whenever needed.
 Our Inclusion Manager welcomes in any pupil who wishes to discuss anything on their mind.
-In addition, there is a worry box in the entrance hall where children can post a concern which is checked daily.
-Children’s concerns are always taken seriously and we have a zero-tolerance approach to any bullying or unkind behaviour.
+In addition, there is a worry box where children can post a concern which is checked daily.
+Children’s worries are always taken seriously and we have a zero-tolerance approach to any bullying or unkind behaviour.
 With regular focuses in assembly and class, we nurture a community of openness and thoughtfulness for others.

 To support our pupils, Clifton Lodge has partnered with HelpingKids Ltd, offering life coaching for children.
 Amy Moser holds individual sessions with pupils at the school to help children with anxieties, behaviour issues and confidence.
 In addition, Amy runs regular parenting seminars at the school to give parents interactive support and guidance.
 Contact email@example.com to find out more or follow the link to watch her short video introducing the support HelpingKids can offer: